luqmanbarry/aro-classic-terraform/gitops/apps/platform/external-secrets-config/examples/README.md

 These files show how to define a shared `ClusterSecretStore` named `platform-secrets` for different secret providers.

-Copy one example into `clusters/<env>/<cluster>/values/external-secrets-config.yaml` and replace the placeholder values.
+For ARO in this repo, Azure Key Vault is the default secret backend.

-HashiCorp Vault is the default example pattern used in this repo.
+Copy one of these examples only if you are not using Azure Key Vault as the shared store.